 There’s no single perfect number the scale should read to indicate your candidacy for a tummy tuck.
 The ideal weight for your tummy tuck will depend on a few factors, such as your height, build and age.
 Before proceeding with a tummy tuck or any other cosmetic surgery procedure, Dr. Meade would meet you for an initial consultation, where he can determine your suitability.
-Generally, one weight-related requirement for tummy tuck would be a BMI of 30 or below.

 Can a Tummy Tuck Help Me to Lose Weight?